abdullin/lokad-data-platform/Platform.Core/ViewClients/ReadMe.md

 See:

-* IViewRoot and IViewContainer - actual interface
-* ViewClient - helper wrapper arount IViewContainer, which can deal with transient connectivity errors
+* ViewClient - helper wrapper arount IRawViewContainer, which can deal with transient connectivity errors.
+This is the one you should normally use.
+* IRawViewRoot and IRawViewContainer - raw interface for reading and writing views.
 * AzureViewContainer - azure implementations of view storage
 * FileViewContainer - file I/O implementations of view storage

+Use PlatformClient in order to create an appropriate instance of view client, based on the configuration value.